cch0/vertx-graal-native-image/docs/execution.md

 ## Running As Executable

-Assuming the built binary is located at `target/demo-native`, from the same location,
+Assuming the built binary is located at `target/demo-native`, from the same directory,

 ```bash
 ./target/demo-native